Why We Work with Grassroots Organizers

 Nevada: Make the Road Action Nevada

 Make the Road Action Nevada focuses on Latinx, immigrant, and youth voters in working-class communities of color.
 Active in Nevada’s major population centers, they are also expanding into rural areas to reach underserved voters.
-They’re planning a comprehensive issue-driven outreach program in 2024 with a goal of 330,000 door knocks and 767,000 calls.
-They’ll use a “bottom-up” approach to raise support for federal candidates including Senator Jackie Rosen and Biden-Harris.
+They planned a comprehensive issue-driven outreach program in 2024 with a goal of 330,000 door knocks and 767,000 calls.
+They used a “bottom-up” approach to raise support for federal candidates including Senator Jackie Rosen and Harri-Walz.

 North Carolina: Carolina Federation

 Carolina Federation work is a statewide focusing on Black working-class communities.
 They aim to inform and mobilize people to effect change by building political and electoral power.
-For 2024 they plan to register between 5 and 10 thousand voters and have a strong, comprehensive plan for turning out the vote.
-Their “bottom-up” strategy will focus on the North Carolina Supreme Court and Governor’s races to bring in votes at the top of the ticket.
+For 2024 they planned to register between 5 and 10 thousand voters.
+They implemented a strong, comprehensive plan for turning out the vote.
+Their “bottom-up” strategy focused on the North Carolina Supreme Court and Governor’s races to bring in votes at the top of the ticket.

 Pennsylvania: One Pennsylvania

 One PA is committed to building long-term civic engagement and power in Black working-class communities in Pennsylvania.
-In 2024 One PA plans an ambitious campaign including registering over 35,000 voters and making more than 2 million voter contacts.
-While their bottom-up election strategy will focus on local and state races, they will also push hard for Biden’s re-election.
+In 2024 One PA planned an ambitious campaign including registering over 35,000 voters and making more than 2 million voter contacts.
+While their bottom-up election strategy focused on local and state races, they also pushed hard to elect Kamala Harris.

 WISCONSIN: VOCES DE LA FRONTERA ACTION

 Voces de la Frontera Action uses an issues-based approach to engage and mobilize Latinx and multi-racial youth in election activism.
 Many are infrequent or first-time voters.
-For the 2024 elections, their strategy includes voter registration, early voting, layered door, phone, mail, and text contacts, and a variety of outreach events.
-In 2020, 70% of Latinx voters supported Biden.
-Voces is working to generate the same support for Biden in 2024.
+For the 2024 elections, their strategy included voter registration, early voting, layered contacts by door, phone, mail, and text, and a variety of outreach events.